 It’s also worth noting that you may not be eligible for introductory APR’s, fees and/or bonus rewards offers if you opened another Wells Fargo credit card within 15 months of your application.

 If you want the best Wells Fargo credit card approval odds, make sure to pay your bills on time and try to keep your credit utilization around 30%.
 And bear in mind that an application will trigger a hard inquiry which may temporarily cause a dip in your credit score.
 So make sure you know where you stand before applying.
 You can check your credit score for free, right here on WalletHub.

-Having one of these Wells Fargo credit cards may increase your chances of landing a higher-tier credit card in the future, if you use it responsibly.
+Having one of these credit cards may increase your chances of landing a Wells Fargo credit card in the future, if you use it responsibly.
 That means paying your bill on time every month and keeping your credit utilization below 30% of your credit limit.

 Keep in mind that the higher an applicant’s credit score, the higher their approval odds are likely to be.
 But approval depends on many other factors as well.
-For example, applicants will need to have enough income to make payments on the card, and higher income generally leads to better approval chances.
+For example, applicants must have enough income to make payments on the card.
+Plus, a higher income also leads to better approval chances.
 Other factors that will play a role in approval include existing debts, monthly housing payments and more.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.